"This is our calling: to heal wounds, to bind what is broken, to bring home those who are lost."

 “Throughout the years more than 150 Sisters have served in various ministries in Louisiana.
 These courageous women have left an indelible mark on our communities and continue to do so each day as they work in our facilities in administration, nursing, pastoral care, finance, legal and education,” said John Finan, CEO of the Franciscan Missionaries of our Lady Health System.

-Beginning in Fall of 2011, Sr. Martha Ann Abshire, f.m.o.l. joined Our Lady of the Lake College as its Campus Minister.
-As the first campus minister in the college's history, Sister Martha Ann, a 1972 alumna, will bring vision, purpose and faith to this role.
-Read more . . .
+In the Fall of 2011, Sr. Martha Ann Abshire, f.m.o.l., joined Franciscan Missionaries of Our Lady University as Campus Minister.
+As the first campus minister in the University's history, Sister Martha Ann, a 1972 alumna, brought vision, purpose and faith to this role.

 College’s Board of Trustees

-In 2011 Sister Vernola Ann Lyons, o.s.f. joined the College’s Board of Trustees to serve in the role of Member-at-Large.
+In 2013 Sister Margarida Maria Vasques, o.s.f., joined the University’s Board of Trustees to serve in the role of Member-at-Large.

-Many thanks to Sister Uyen Vu, M.S.N., R.N., f.m.o.l. (an alumna from ’99, ’06, and ’08) who has officiated on multiple occasions at a Blessing of the Hands ceremony for the College.
+Many thanks to Sister Uyen Vu, M.S.N., R.N., f.m.o.l. (an alumna from ’99, ’06, and ’08), who has officiated on multiple occasions at a Blessing of the Hands ceremony for the University.
 This ceremony blesses individuals participating in Service-Learning, civic engagement, and other kinds of service for the community.